sourmash-bio/sourmash/doc/command-line.md

 output to stdout.
 So, for example,

 `sourmash sketch ... -o - | sourmash sig describe -` will describe the
-signatures that were just computed.
+signatures that were just created.

 (This is a relatively new feature as of 3.4 and our testing may need some work, so please